elestio-examples/pocketbase/README.md

     https://[CI_CD_DOMAIN]/_/#/settings

-There set a name for your application and in the Application URL field paste `[CI_CD_DOMAIN]` and save
+There set a name for your application and in the Application URL field paste `https://[CI_CD_DOMAIN]` and save

 Then finally go to mail settings: